 The horse trails in the forest preserves (Roland Olson, Deer Run, Oak Ridge, Rockford Rotary, Seward Bluffs, and Sugar River) are closed from mid-November to mid-April (Inclement weather and adverse trail conditions may force early closing dates in the Fall and late opening dates in the Spring), check the FPWC website for closing and opening dates.
 A Winnebago County Forest Preserve District tag is required on each horse when trails are open.

-Click here to purchase Daily/Seasonal tag(s) online.
+Click here to purchase Seasonal tag(s) online.
 Seasonal Tag(s) will be mailed to you after purchase.

-5.3 miles of horse trails along the Kishwaukee River, connecting to trails in Deer Run.
-Equestrians and hikers there is a new trail route at Oak Ridge Forest Preserve.
-Please avoid using the old route because of hazardous conditions.
+7.5 miles of horse trails along the Kishwaukee River, connecting to trails in Deer Run.
 There is equestrian specific camping at Oak Ridge.
 Users can utilize a self-registration system for camping and can acquire a daily riding pass.
 Seasonal bridle tags may be applied for at the site.

 Trail Rules & Riding Tips